WAC 182-526-0020 Good cause

 2. To determine if there is good cause, the administrative law judge may consider the provisions of Superior Court Civil Rule 60 as a guideline.
 Good cause may include, but is not limited to, the following examples:

-1. The party who requested the hearing ignored a notice because he or she was in the hospital or was otherwise prevented from responding; or
+1. The party who requested the hearing ignored a notice because the party was in the hospital or was otherwise prevented from responding; or

-2. The party who requested the hearing could not respond to the notice because it was written in a language that he or she did not understand.
+2. The party who requested the hearing could not respond to the notice because it was written in a language that the party did not understand.

 This is a reprint of the official rule as published by the Office of the Code Reviser.
 If there are previous versions of this rule, they can be found using the Legislative Search page.